 boolean isEmpty()— Is the waiting list empty (no requests)?

-void clear()— Removes all items from the waiting list.
+void clear()— Removes all requests from the waiting list.

 void getAllRequestsFromUser(int userId, List<ItemRequests> userRequests)— Searches the list to find all requests with the given user id and adds them to the provided

-boolean cancelRequest(ItemRequest request)— Searches the list for the given request, removes it if from the list if found, and returns a Boolean value indicating whether or not the request was found.
+boolean cancelRequest(ItemRequest request)— Searches the list for the given request, removes it from the list if found, and returns a value indicating whether or not the request was found.

 Open the IntelliJ project from version control (see SLM1) and implement the required classes.

 Review the source code for the provided benchmarks.